By Peter Ramsey

 So people have flocked to OpenSea: the biggest platform for buying and selling NFTs.
 But is the user experience of actually creating and selling one any good?

-To test that, I've created my own collection, and the short answer is: it could be much better.
+To test that, I've created my own collection, and the short answer is: it's likely creating a load of churn.

 Summary: